Strong broadband intensity noise squeezing from near-infrared to terahertz frequencies in semiconductor lasers with nonlinear dissipation: Theory

 \subsection{Noise properties}

-The steady state noise properties of semiconductor lasers can be computed by considering operator valued fluctuations of the Heisenberg-Langevin equations from their mean solutions.
+The noise properties of semiconductor lasers can be computed by considering operator valued fluctuations of the Heisenberg-Langevin equations from their mean field solutions.
 In the steady state, this results in a pair of coupled linear equations for the operator values fluctuations $\delta n$ and $\delta N$, which are given as: